jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 ## Media metadata timeline <a id="history" class="tall">&nbsp;</a>

-In the early days of Twitter the only way to share media was to include a URL link to content hosted on other sites.
+In the early days of Twitter the only way to share media was to include a link to content hosted on other sites.
 Starting in August 2011, Twitter users could start 'attaching' photos to Tweets with the user interface.
 In March 2014, up to four photos could be included in a Tweet.
 In June 2016 videos and animated GIFs became supported.
 (To learn more about the evolution of sharing media on Twitter, see [HERE](https://developer.twitter.com/en/docs/tweets/data-dictionary/guides/tweet-timeline).)
-When media is attached to a Tweet using the Twitter user-interface, is said to be "native" media, hosted on the Twitter platform.
+When media is 'attached' to a Tweet using the Twitter user-interface, it is said to be *"native"* media, hosted on the Twitter platform.

 If you are doing historical research with Tweets, there are several key dates and details to understand before making requests with our historical Tweet APIs.
 As detailed HERE, the Twitter platform has evolved continually since 2006.
 When it comes to matching Tweets with media, the following dates are fundamental to designing effective filters: